Emanem/nv-pwr-ctrl/README.md

                     Default is 'gpu_temp'
     --report-max    On exit prints how many seconds the fan speed has been above max speed
--l, --log-csv       Prints CSV log-like information to std out
+-m, --min-limit     Sets minimum percentage limit as a low threshold of how much the
-    --verbose       Prints additional log every iteration (4 times a second) -c, --current       Prints current power, limit and GPU temperature on std::err --help          Prints this help and exit
+                    power can be decreased (i.e. 90 would imply power to never go lower than 90% of current max power limit - default 0) -l, --log-csv       Prints CSV log-like information to std out --verbose       Prints additional log every iteration (4 times a second) -c, --current       Prints current power, limit and GPU temperature on std::err --help          Prints this help and exit

 Run with root/admin privileges to be able to change the power limits
 ```
 One can simply run the utility with `sudo ./nv-pwr-ctrl` and then push `Ctrl+C` to quit.